kimpuvi99/moneytracker/README.md

 # moneytracker
-This is a simple flutter APP to track your incomes and expenses.
+This is a simple flutter Android APP to track your incomes and expenses.
 The APP is divided in two pages:
   - Overview: Where you can see your total balance, total incomes, total expenses and every single transaction you have added.
   - Add Transaction: By clicking on the (+) button in the Overview page, you can add your transactions specifying if it is an income or an expense, the amount and a description.